isRodgef/django_reservation_system/Questions.md

 This give rise to a few inefficiencies because I am fetching all reservatsions that occur before the current reservation even though I only need the preceeding one.

-I reworked it and made if look as follows
+I can rework it and make it look as follows

 ```
    def get_prev_reservation_id(self):